gecko0307/dagon/doc/Camera.md

 # Camera and View

-Dagon provides a virtual camera system for both perspective and orthographic views.
-The camera simulates real-world optical principles while remaining fully resolution-independent for interactive applications.
+A virtual camera is necessary to abstractize the way the renderer projects 3D vertices to the 2D screen plane.
+Like many other engines, Dagon provides such a system, supporting both perspective and orthographic projections.

 The engine differentiates between a `Camera` and a `RenderView`: